micropython/micropython/README.md

 ### ESP32 port

-Please set `ESPIDF` parameter for the esp-idf install dir.
+Please run `esp-idf/export.sh` from your ESP-IDF installation directory as explained in the [Micropython ESP32 Getting Started documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/#get-started-export)
-It needs to match Micropython expected esp-idf, otherwise a warning will be displayed (and build will probably fail) For more details refer to [Setting up the toolchain and ESP-IDF](https://github.com/lvgl/lv_micropython/blob/master/ports/esp32/README.md#setting-up-the-toolchain-and-esp-idf)
+ESP-IDF version needs to match Micropython expected esp-idf, otherwise a warning will be displayed (and build will probably fail)
+For more details refer to [Setting up the toolchain and ESP-IDF](https://github.com/lvgl/lv_micropython/blob/master/ports/esp32/README.md#setting-up-the-toolchain-and-esp-idf)

-When using IL9341 driver, the color depth and swap mode need to be set to match ILI9341.
+When using IL9341 driver, the color depth need to be set to match ILI9341.
 This can be done from the command line.
 Here is the command to build ESP32 + LVGL which is compatible with ILI9341 driver:

 ```
 make -C mpy-cross
-make -C ports/esp32 LV_CFLAGS="-DLV_COLOR_DEPTH=16 -DLV_COLOR_16_SWAP=1" BOARD=GENERIC_SPIRAM deploy
+make -C ports/esp32 LV_CFLAGS="-DLV_COLOR_DEPTH=16" BOARD=GENERIC_SPIRAM deploy
 ```

 Explanation about the paramters:
-- `LV_CFLAGS` are used to override color depth and swap mode, for ILI9341 compatibility.
+- `LV_CFLAGS` are used to override color depth, for ILI9341 compatibility.
   - `LV_COLOR_DEPTH=16` is needed if you plan to use the ILI9341 driver.
-  - `LV_COLOR_16_SWAP=1` is needed if you plan to use the [Pure Micropython Display Driver](https://blog.lvgl.io/2019-08-05/micropython-pure-display-driver).
 - `BOARD` - I use WROVER board with SPIRAM.
 You can choose other boards from `ports/esp32/boards/` directory.
 - `deploy` - make command will create ESP32 port of Micropython, and will try to deploy it through USB-UART bridge.